-Oak Valley College offers institutional grants, as well as Federal (Pell Grant) and State (Cal Grant), which are applied automatically to the cost of attendance.
+Oak Valley College offers institutional grants, as well as Federal (Pell Grant) and State (Cal Grant), which are applied to the cost of attendance.
 Grants are not loans.
 No student should dismiss applying to the College because of financial need.
-Oak Valley is authorized by the Department of Education to provide federal grants under Title IV federal programs and the California Student Aid Commission to provide Cal Grants.
+Oak Valley is authorized by the Department of Education to provide federal grants under Title IV and the California Student Aid Commission.

-You may pay your tuition with money earned from a part-time job.
-Your family should be prepared to provide personal resources to help cover the cost of education and living expenses.
+You should be prepared to provide personal resources to help cover the cost of education and living expenses.

-Oak Valley does not provide student loans.
-If you receive loans from other sources, you are responsible for repaying the full amount of the loan plus interest.
+Oak Valley does not provide loans.
+If you receive loans from other sources, you are responsible for repaying the loans plus interest.